recursivecodes/ivs-esp-whip-demo/README.md

 ## Overview

 This standalone demo shows how to use an ESP32-P4 board as a WHIP publish client to stream media directly to Amazon IVS (Interactive Video Service) using WebRTC.
-This is a standalone version of the demo originally located in the [esp-webrtc-solution](https://github.com/espressif/esp-webrtc-solution) repository.
+This is a standalone version of the demo originally located in the [esp-webrtc-solution](https://github.com/espressif/esp-webrtc-solution) repository, which is included as a git submodule for easy dependency management.

 ## Prerequisites